hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

   five seconds and one minute 30 seconds, respectively.
 If this isn't specified, the default is 10 seconds.

+* `guest_additions_path` (string) - The path on the guest virtual machine where the VirtualBox guest additions ISO will be uploaded.
+By default this is "VBoxGuestAdditions.iso" which should upload into the login directory of the user.
+This is a [configuration template](/docs/templates/configuration-templates.html) where the `Version` variable is replaced with the VirtualBox version.

 * `guest_os_type` (string) - The guest OS type being installed.
 By default this is "other", but you can get _dramatic_ performance improvements by setting this to the proper value.
 To view all available values for this